pocketgroovy/ApartmentList/README.md

+What this app do:
+  find most appropriate sentences according to a user search

 I have created 2 versions for this solution.

 First version is my favorite but it didn't give you the same result you specified in the email.